frnmst/md-toc/docs/markdown_specification.rst

 Anchor link types and behaviours
 --------------------------------

-Since anchor links are a prominent feature of md_toc so some research was necessary to make sure that they work under all conditions.

-Markdown parsers have different behaviours regarding anchor links.
-Some of them implement them while others don't; some act on the duplicate entry problem while others don't; some strip consecutive dash characters while others don't; and so on...

 What follows is a list of parameters and rules used by md_toc to decide how to render anchor links.
 Note that only ``github``, ``redcarpet`` and ``gitlab`` are currently implemented.